The Cleveland Indians pull off a pair of trades with the Baltimore Orioles and the Chicago Cubs.

 The Indians sent minor leaguer Alvin McGrew and catcher Dave Duncan to the O’s for first baseman Boog Powell and pitcher Don Hood.
 Pitcher Milt Wilcox was dealt to the Cubs for outfielder Brock Davis and pitcher Dave LaRoche.

 Hood will pitch as a starter and a reliever for Cleveland from 1975 to 1979 before being traded to the New York Yankees for Cliff Johnson.
 After 14 years with the O’s, Powell will spend a pair of seasons in Cleveland before being released and signing with the Los Angeles Dodgers for one final season.
 Davis would spend his final professional season between Double-A and Triple-A for Cleveland in 1975.
-LaRoche would become an All-Star for the Tribe in 1976 and would make the squad again in 1977 after starting the season with Cleveland but being dealt to the California Angels in May.
+LaRoche would become an All-Star for the Tribe in 1976 and would make the squad again in 1977 as a member of the California Angels after being traded to the club from Cleveland in May.